Total business profit before owner compensation.

 Accuracy and Disclaimer

-S-Corp tax planning involves complex IRS rules regarding reasonable compensation, employment taxes, and the Section 199A deduction.
-This calculator provides estimates for comparison purposes.
-Actual tax savings depend on your specific business operations, industry, and individual tax situation.
-The QBI deduction may change after 2025 depending on congressional action.
-Consult a licensed CPA or tax attorney for S-Corp tax planning advice.
+S-Corp tax analysis involves complex IRS rules regarding reasonable compensation standards, employment taxes, the Section 199A QBI deduction, and multi-state filing requirements.
+This calculator provides estimates for comparison and planning purposes only.
+Actual tax savings depend on your industry, geographic market, business structure, state tax rules, and the specific administrative costs of maintaining S-Corp payroll.
+The QBI deduction is subject to congressional action and may change after 2025.
+Consult a licensed CPA or tax attorney before making any S-Corp election decisions.

 Conclusion